WilliamRADFunk/planet-funk/README.md

 Touching screen, or clicking the left mouse button on Planet Funk will erect a temporary force field of protection if both A) one isn't already up, and B) there is enough energy in reserve.
 If energy is out, nothing happens.
 If barrier is already up, it will deactivate the barrier.</br></br>

-Time recharges energy for both defensive weapons and barriers.</br></br>
+Time recharges energy for both defensive weapons and barrier.</br></br>

 Weapons that have been struck are rendered inactive and useless.</br></br>

-Fewer active weapons allows the remaining weapons to charge faster.</br></br>

 Fewer unscathed populated areas on the planet means slower planet shield recharge rate.</br></br>